hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/54.JPG" style="width:950px;"/>
 <br>
 Essentially each game's outcome is a unique number and the numbers correspond to various edge pieces, which fit together to create a laser used to blow up a meteor to stop it from destroying earth!
 I think it's a very cute concept, but I had to rely heavily on the hints.
 It was pretty difficult to determine the bounds of the math puzzles, as for several I could come up with multiple possible solutions.
-Additionally, I think the 'create a laser' solution was a bit obvious when assembling the puzzle, given how much trouble the edge pieces gave me when putting together.
+Additionally, I think the 'create a laser' solution was a bit obvious when assembling the puzzle, given how much trouble the edge pieces gave me when putting them together.
 Since they have to fit with other edge pieces to eventually form the laser this makes sense, but unfortunately made it quite obvious to me early on.
 Overall I think this could be a fun family activity, especially with kids!

 <img src="/images/posts/puzzles/55.JPG" style="width:750px;"/>
 <br>